Vaughan-Peter/Environment-Sustainability/ReadMe.md

-# 🌍 Sustainable Electronics and Environmental Discussions
+# 🌍 Sustainable Electronics and Various Environmental Discussions - Worldwide

 This repository is a collection of **questions, prompts, and resources** designed to spark conversations about **electronics and environmental sustainability**.
 It covers the entire lifecycle of electronics—from materials and production to usage, disposal, innovation, and future policies.